OscarJHernandez/qc_portfolio_optimization/README.md

 # qc_mentorship_project

-This project was carried out on behalf of [Zorc Finance](http://www.zorc-finance.com) by Oscar Javier Hernandez for research and development purposes as part of the [Quantum open-source foundations mentorship program for 2020](https://qosf.org/).
+This project was carried out with support from [Zorc Finance](http://www.zorc-finance.com) by Oscar Javier Hernandez for research and development purposes as part of the [Quantum open-source foundations mentorship program for 2020](https://qosf.org/).
 Many thanks to my mentor Guoming Wang!

 # Create a new virtual environment